jetrs/jetrs/README.md

   }
   ```

 6. Deploy the servlet to a Servlet Container.
-For an easy embedded servlet container solution, [see here](https://github.com/SevaSafris/java/tree/master/commons/jetty/) for a solution based on [Jetty][jetty].
+For an easy embedded servlet container solution, [see here][commons-jetty] for a solution based on [Jetty][jetty].
 In the arguments to `new Server(8080, ...)` add `RESTServlet.class` as such:

   ```java
   new Server(8080, null, null, true, null, RESTServlet.class);